 - xkcd, in this strip, illustrates the varied effectiveness of this trope with a chart.

-- Uryuomoco is basically English with individual letters replaced.
+- Uryuomoco is basically English with individual letters replaced, making it both this and a Cypher Language.
 In case you're curious, the name of the language literally means "Alienese".

 - Snow By Night has a good number of unique words that have a vague resemblance to French, as well as normal English words that have been redefined to correspond to a different concept.

-- The fictional country of Syldavia in The Adventures of Tintin comes with snippets of Syldavian language, which appears to be a Germanic language heavily influenced by Slavic languages (most roots are Germanic, but inflections Slavic, and it uses the Cyrillic alphabet).
+- The neighbouring fictional countries of Syldavia and Borduria in Tintin come with snippets of their languages, which appear to be Germanic languages heavily influenced by Slavic languages (most roots are Germanic, but inflections Slavic, and Syldavian uses the Cyrillic alphabet).

 - Not just individual websites.
 Zompist, linked above, runs a forum with a fairly lively community of conlangers.